SIE practice questionmediumDTC and Clearing

 Why D — Holds securities in book-entry form and facilitates settlement

 The DTC is a central securities depository that holds securities electronically and facilitates the clearing and settlement of trades.
-It is a subsidiary of the Depository Trust & Clearing Corporation (DTCC).
-The DTC does not set interest rates (A) — that's the Federal Reserve.
-It does not approve listings (C) — that's the exchanges.
-It does not regulate broker-dealers (D) — that's FINRA and the SEC.
+It is a subsidiary of the Depository Trust & Clearing Corporation.
+The DTC does not set interest rates, approve exchange listings, or regulate broker-dealers.

 Turn it into reps